erguncankecelioglu/projects-list-table/README.md

 # About

 Displaying the projects in a server as expandable table, made by firebase database without backend.
-In order to use enter database credentials in .env
+In order to use enter database credentials in .env and you are good to go.

 ## Available Scripts